 Cloud was the blockchain of the early 2010s.
 If you wanted something to sound cutting edge, you would label it as “The Cloud”.
 Now, the cloud is mature, and if you want it to sound cutting-edge you say it involves AI, VR, voice control, or of course, blockchain (we’ll cover those in other posts).

 The cloud made many promises including cost-effectiveness, scalability, agility, durability and programmatic control.
 Those promises were difficult and expensive to realize at the beginning of the decade, but they have become more achievable over time as the ecosystem of technologies associated with the cloud have matured and become less costly, therefore accessible to more of our customers.

 …we weren’t achieving the self-healing infrastructure promised by the cloud.

 For the most part, we would scale servers vertically to meet capacity, and occasionally create separate servers for the database and web server.
-Generally speaking, customers running on these servers did not have the traffic to warrant load balanced web servers; and yet, while reliability was pretty good, and backups mechanisms were automated—most of the maintenance, disaster recovery, and scaling was still manual.
+Generally speaking, customers running on these servers did not have the traffic to warrant load-balanced web servers; and yet, while reliability was pretty good, and backups mechanisms were automated—most of the maintenance, disaster recovery, and scaling were still manual.
 The cost of additional servers, automation tooling, and programming was still more than the cost of manual setup and maintenance.

 In 2014 and 2015, we implemented load-balanced solutions for customers who required high availability and even worked on some more advanced cloud-based data processing workflows that followed a queue-based worker model.
 Those load-balanced solutions were still constructed somewhat manually, often required non-trivial work to handle replication, and database fail-over was manual.
 Still, these solutions were becoming more affordable.